orggue/adidas-zaragoza/continuous-delivery-with-docker/exercises/01_first_steps.md

 Once this is done, you should get a "Loading..." message.
 Ignore this and click the button in the top right and select "Account".
 From here you should see a list of the GitHub repositories you have access to.
 Browse to the TK repository and click the slider so it is in the on position.
+Also click the trusted slider, which will allow us to do "trusted" actions such as mount volumes.

 Drone is now monitoring the repository, but we still need to tell it what to build.